cloudify-cosmo/cloudify-cli/README.md

   - Bootstrap cloudify on Openstack:
   `cfy bootstrap`
-  You can also use the -a flag to bootstrap using the script instead of using the packages (the packages' urls can be found under *cloudify-config.yaml*)
-  This is probably temporary (in favor of development purposes), afterwhich the flag will be depracated.

   This could take a bit of time to finish...
 Looking for something to do in the meanwhile? http://dynamic.xkcd.com/random/comic/

   **NOTE: running `cfy bootstrap` with the --dev-mode flag, will allow you to use different branches when bootstrapping the manager (see the provider's cloudify-config.defaults.yaml file for configuration options.)**